caosophie/COMP206-Intro-to-Software-Systems/FinalProject/README.md

 # Final Project
-This final projects implements a software solution consisting of shell scripts and a C program to compute the lab attendance associated with students attending the class (on Zoom).\
+This final projects implements a software solution consisting of shell scripts and a C program to compute the lab attendance associated with students attending the class (on Zoom).

 ## Part 1 : A Shell Script to Pre-process the Information in the CSV Files
-This script searches through an input directory, gathers all files with format "lab-\*.csv", compiles the data and builds a consolidated CSV file that contains the records in a common format.\
+This script searches through an input directory, gathers all files with format "lab-\*.csv", compiles the data and builds a consolidated CSV file that contains the records in a common format. <br />

 The CSV files follow two specific formats :